-According to the National Highway Safety Administration (NHSA,) there are over six million traffic accidents a year in the United States.
-Many of these accidents result in severe or even catastrophic injuries, leaving victims struggling to pay their medical bills and unable to work to support their family.
-When these accidents are caused by the negligence or recklessness of other parties, victims can make a claim against the responsible parties for out of pocket medical expenses, lost earnings, reduced future earning capacity, pain, suffering, mental anguish and other causes of action.
+According to the National Highway Safety Administration (NHSA,), there are over six million traffic accidents a year in the United States.
+Many of these accidents result in severe or even catastrophic injuries, leaving victims struggling to pay their medical bills and unable to work to support their families.
+When these accidents are caused by the negligence or recklessness of other parties, victims can make a claim against the responsible parties for out-of-pocket medical expenses, lost earnings, reduced future earning capacity, pain, suffering, mental anguish, and other causes of action.
 Here’s how the best car accident attorneys in New York City prove fault for a car accident case.

 Proving fault for a car accident case starts with establishing negligence or recklessness.
 Negligence is failure to use the standard of care that’s reasonably expected under the circumstances.
 For example, hitting another car in the rear due to following too closely and not paying close enough attention to the road.
 Recklessness is a failure to use proper caution and a lack of concern for the consequences of one’s actions.

 Texting while driving, driving under the influence, or weaving in and out of traffic are reckless behaviors.
 It’s also possible to make claims for negligence or recklessness against parties that were not directly involved in a crash.
 For example, a pothole in the roadway may have contributed to the accident by causing a driver to lose control of his vehicle.
 Sometimes an accident is caused, at least in part, by greenery that’s grown over a sign or the design of the highway itself.
 In such cases, it’s sometimes possible to show that the municipality responsible for the road is negligent.
 When brakes fail, it could be a manufacturing defect or faulty maintenance.
 The best car accident lawyers in New York City meticulously investigate each case to find every possible defendant that’s liable for negligence or recklessness.

 Presenting Evidence of Negligence and Recklessness